anushang/anushang.github.io/_posts/2020-07-22-Windows-Privilege-Escalation.md

-This post contents is about when you get a low, unprivileged shell on a Windows Machine.
+This post's content is about when you get a low, unprivileged shell on a Windows Machine.
 First and foremost thing is to upload files on the system.
 ### Steps:
     Start server on attacker machine: